minkhantko-0/quiz-app/README.md

-# first_app
+# quiz_app

-A new Flutter project.
+A basic quiz app developed using Dart and Flutter framework.

 ## Getting Started